Qalqilya

 According to Edward Henry Palmer, the name came from "a type of pomegranate", or "gurgling of water".
 Qalqilya was known as Calecailes in the Roman period, and Calcelie in the Frankish sources from the early Medieval times.
 The word "Qalqilya" might be derived from a Canaanite term which means "rounded stones or hills".

 History

 The vicinity of Qalqilya has been populated since prehistoric times, as attested to by the discovery of prehistoric flint tools.

 Ottoman period

 Qalqilya appeared in Ottoman tax registers (transliterated as Qalqili) in 1596, as a village in the nahiya (subdistrict) of Bani Sa'b in the Liwa of Nablus.
 It paid a total of 3,910 akçe in taxes on wheat, barley, summer crops, olives, and goats or beehives.

+Modern qalqilya began as a daughter village of Baqa al-Hatab in the West Bank.